 With lots of windows and balconies, the views were outstanding, and peaceful.
 Nature rules!

 The kitchen is loaded with utensils, and lots of modern appliances, including a dishwasher.
 No paper plates and plastic spoons for us.
 Everything about the lodge that I could see is high quality, made with a fine attention to detail.
 The owners and staff were even nice and responsive.
 They were in communication our whole time, making sure things were going well.
 If you’re planning on staying with a large group of people, this is a great option, too, as our lodge could sleep 10, with bedrooms that were very roomy.
 Seriously, if want to treat yourself to something a bit different and more secluded than a regular hotel, I can’t recommend staying at a CooperstownLuxury.com property enough.

 So there you have it.
 After spending three days in Cooperstown, I think that the question has been answered.
 What goes on there, after the baseball season has ended?
 What are the other things to do in Cooperstown NY?

 A lot of fun stuff still, that’s what.

 Disclaimer: while we received complimentary accommodations and tickets/passes to various attractions, thoughts/opinions expressed are 100% my own.

-One of the big developments in the ol’ Daddy Realness household these last few months has been the ever improving vocabulary of little KJ.
+See, one of the big developments in the ol’ Daddy Realness household these last few months has been the ever improving vocabulary of little KJ.
 Between the indecipherable baby babble is the odd word or two that you can actually understand.
 And not only that, but he will use his words to communicate what he wants sometimes, too.